If you or a loved one are struggling, we can help. Request a call today.

 Opioid Addiction Withdrawal Symptoms

-This provides relief from cravings and withdrawal symptoms without producing the intense “high” associated with opioid abuse.
-However, there is still a potential for misuse, especially if taken in higher-than-prescribed doses.
+This offers relief from cravings and withdrawal symptoms without the intense \”high\” linked to opioid abuse.
+However, there is still a potential for misuse, especially if it is taken in doses higher than prescribed.

 If you quit taking Suboxone cold turkey it can lead to uncomfortable physical symptoms of withdrawal